gustavoam00/AST-project/README.md

 ## Running the Fuzzer and Testing

-After the docker image is built, run and use the appropriate command to generate SQLite queries:
+After the docker image is built, run and use the appropriate command to generate and test SQLite queries:

 1. **macOS/Linux:**
     ```bash